vtexdocs/dev-portal-content/docs/guides/Checkout/custom-data-1/add-and-handle-custom-information-in-the-order.md

 The following errors may appear as a message in the response body.

-**Set single custom field value and Set multiple custom field values endpoints:**
+### Set single custom field value and Set multiple custom field values endpoints

 ### 400 - Bad Request